omar-polo/gmid/README.md

 On FreeBSD, the executor process is sandboxed with `capsicum(4)`.

-On Linux, a `seccomp(2)` filter is installed to filter the syscalls allowed, see [sandbox.c](sandbox.c) for more information on the BPF program.
+On Linux, a `seccomp(2)` filter is installed to allow only certain syscalls, see [sandbox.c](sandbox.c) for more information on the BPF program.

 In any case, you are invited to run gmid inside some sort of